BigFatNidalee/BoL-Releases/versions/README.md

 you dont need to download it

-its only for auto updated to check repo version
+its only for auto updater builded in all my scripts to check repo version